Sam Collier: Career

-As a teenager Collier completed three seasons as a designer, proprietor, and manager of the Overlook Theatre, in Pocantico Hills, New York.
+As a teenager, Collier completed three seasons as a designer, proprietor, and manager of the Overlook Theatre on the grounds of the Collier family estate in Pocantico Hills, New York.

+He started racing cars on a private racing course built on the estate.
 He attended Yale where he was a member of Skull and Bones.
 He graduated in 1935.
 He served in World War II as a Navy pilot.

 "He was one of the founders of the Automobile Racing Club of America, competed in the 1939 Alpine Trial, and was the founder of the concern of Motor Sport, Inc., sole American importers of M.G. cars."

 In 1949 Collier finished third overall, and first in Class E, in the Seneca Cup Race, at Watkins Glen, New York, driving a supercharged MG.

 Collier drove in the 1950 24 Hours of Le Mans: "Of the two Cadillacs entered by Briggs Cunningham, the strictly stock saloon, driven by the brothers Miles and Sam Collier, which had been nicknamed 'Clumsy Pup', had come in tenth at an average of 81.398 m.p.h."